 Why is it used in scams?

+Although it is reported that most bitcoin transactions (98.9%) are not associated to criminal activity, the birth of cryptocurrency has provided individuals with new mediums to facilitate criminal activity.
 As a digital currency, there is no way to track or identify who is sending or receiving Bitcoin.
 This is a perfect way for a scammer to receive a lot of money with no way of tracing it back to them.

 Bitcoin involves no face-to-face contact with a bank teller or cashier; instead, money is placed into a machine like an ATM.
 Scammers are constantly trying to limit a complainant’s interactions with others to avoid the chance of someone warning the person that they are falling victim to a scam.